 - 1. Children and youths who are sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals. - 2.
 Children and youths who have a primary nighttime residence that is a public or private place not designated for or ordinarily used as a regular sleeping accommodation for human beings. - 3.
 Children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings. - 4.
 Migratory children who meet one of the above-described circumstances.

-District Liaison for Homeless Students
+District Liaison for Homeless Children and Youths Students

-The board designates the following individual to act as the district's liaison for homeless students (homeless liaison):
+The Board designates the following individual to act as the district's liaison for homeless children and youthsstudents (districthomeless liaison):